golemfactory/golem-docs/src/pages/docs/quickstarts/ray-quickstart.md

 ## Install software

+{% partial file="ray/recommend-venv.md" /%}

-The first step is installing Ray on Golem (recommended within a clean venv).
+The first step is installing Ray on Golem.
 It will install Ray as a dependency.

 ```bash
 # install ray-on-golem and ray (recommended within a clean virtual environment)